<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Researchers at Berkeley wanted to define the commonalities of high-reliability organizations.
 They did extensive research on United States nuclear aircraft carriers, the Federal Aviation Administration’s Air Traffic Control system, and nuclear power operations at Pacific Gas and Electric’s Diablo Canyon reactor.
 They uncovered five elements that HROs have in common.

-These traits are essential for avoiding significant failure or catastrophic events despite operating in a hazardous environment where lives are at stake.
+These traits are essential for avoiding significant failures or catastrophic events, even in a hazardous environment where lives are at stake.
 While your organization may not face such complexity and risk, applying the HRO mindset can help your team reach its highest potential and reliably keep its promises.

-In practice, this means that every employee at every level in a high-reliability organization is tasked with thinking of ways their work processes might break down.
-This sense of shared alertness is ever present.
+In practice, this means that every employee at every level in a high-reliability organization is tasked with considering how their work processes might break down.
+This sense of shared alertness is ever-present.
 It applies to small inefficiencies and dangerous failures.
 Employees are encouraged to report their concerns for potential failures, which can help create best practices across the entire organization.
-Every person has the tools and language to share the culture, which supports process breakdown information and transparency.
+Every person has the tools and language to share the culture, which supports the breakdown of processes and transparency.

 High-Reliability Organizations are complex by definition, and they accept and embrace that complexity.
 HROs do not explain away problems; instead, they conduct root cause analysis and reject simple diagnoses.